Astypalaia | A Beautiful Greek Escape

 - Livadi Village Is a delightful seaside village only 2 kilometers west of Chora.
 The excellent sandy beach attracts many visitors with its appealing turquoise water.
 The great poet Homer described this pleasant valley as the “Table of Gods.”

-- Vathi a serene and charming traditional fishing village.
-It also has a harbor where ferries dock when the wind is not suitable in the port of Astypalea.
-Mesa Vathi (Inner Vathi) and Exo Vathi (Outer Vathi) offer calm beaches and crystal-clear water.
+- Vathi is a traditional fishing village.
+Mesa Vathi and Exo Vathi offer calm beaches and crystal-clear water.
 Enjoy fresh, locally caught fish in the traditional tavernas.
 And several ouzo bars are open until late at night.
-While in Vathi, make sure to visit the two ancient limestone caves.

 - The charming village of Analipsi.
 Maltese pirates used this village as their base.
-The village lies on a small fertile plain.
-A visit to the Chapel of Analipsi and the Agia Varvarawhich, a chapel built on the site of the Ancient Temple of Artemis, is worth a visit.
-The temple’s ruins can still be found, and some beautiful mosaics from the third century are in the chapel.
+A visit to the Chapel of Analipsi and the Agia Varvara.
+A chapel built on the Ancient Temple of Artemis site is worth a visit.

 Astypalaia | Things to do